 One of the most fascinating and unique traditional sweets from Andhra is the Pootharekulu or Putharekulu, also popularly known as Paper Sweet.

-Pootharekulu is specific to the Godavari delta region of Andhra Pradesh and is most famously made in a village called Atreyapuram It is generally not made at home as it involves a very unique technique which very few people know.
+Pootharekulu is specific to the Godavari delta region of Andhra Pradesh and is most famously made in a village called Atreyapuram.

-Putharekhulu has basically folded layers of wafer-thin rice starch that resembles paper and is stuffed with powdered sugar, powdered jaggery, or dry fruits.
+The traditional Putharekhulu basically is a set of folded layers of wafer-thin rice-starch, which resembles a paper, and is stuffed with powdered sugar, powdered jaggery, or dry fruits.

 This traditional Andhra sweet of Putharekulu is often procured from cottage industries for consumption, during festivals and weddings.

-The taste of a Pootharekulu is very unique as it melts in your mouth, and health-conscious people prefer the jaggery version than the sugar one.
+In hindsight, the taste of a Pootharekulu is very unique and melts in your mouth as it melts in your mouth.
+The health conscious people often prefer the jaggery version to the sugar one.

 4. Chenna Poda – fresh from the kitchens of Odissa

 Contributed by Vaisakhi Mishra of The Word Pool

 Chenna aka cottage cheese is an integral part of Odia cuisine.